phronmophobic/blog/markdown/dewey-sql.md

 ;; [{:uses-java-classes 9830}]
 ```

 There are 9,380 repos that use Java classes which is about 76%.
-This is actualy higher than expected.
+This is actually higher than expected.
 Let's see if we can figure out the distribution of class usages by repo.

 ```clojure
 (def class-usages-by-repo